mflorescastillo/Financial-Tracker/README.md

 # Financial-Tracker

 ## Description
-This is a web-based application designed for personal finance tracking.
-Users can manage their income and expenses, import bank statements, manually enter transactions, categorize them, and visualize their financial health.
+This is a web-based application designed for track the prices of the car you want with alert when is a good moment to buy it.

 ## Tech Stack
 - **Frontend:** React (JavaScript)